Police search for Easter Sunday murder suspect

 PHILADELPHIA (WPVI) --Philadelphia police have identified a suspect in the murder of a teen on South Street Easter Sunday.

-Zahmir White has been identified by police as a suspect in the murder of 16-year-old William Bethel.

-Police said he was last seen in South Philadelphia after witnesses identified the 18-year-old, who goes by Pikachu on the streets, as the man who fired a 9MM semi-automatic gun on the 800 block of South Street Easter Sunday.
+Witnesses identified White, who goes by Pikachu on the streets, as the man who fired a 9MM semi-automatic gun at 16-year-old William Bethel on the 800 block of South Street Easter Sunday.

 "They were just bouncing around South Street the way a lot of kids do and they happened upon each other," said Philadelphia Police Capt.
 John Ryan.
 "As we understand it, it was an argument.
 A foolish argument between kids over nothing substantial that led to this."